JoaoAccorsi/Spring-Games/README.md

 # Spring Games

 Spring Games is a backend implementation of a Game Application which expose some games via endpoints.
 The data is stored into H2 database for the development environment, and into PostgreSQL with Docker for the test one.

-The program is a Spring Boot Application, developed based in the Spring Boot Training provided by teacher Nelio Alves, from YouTube channel DevSuperior.
+The program is a Spring Boot Application, developed based in the Spring Boot Training provided by professor Nelio Alves, from YouTube channel DevSuperior.

 ## Domain Model: